 → | S = {x | |x| < 5} |

-Pick up a religious text of your choice, in Latin script, and find the name of a deity.
+Take a religious text of your choice, in Latin script, and find the name of a deity.
 How’s it printed?
-Perhaps in ALL CAPITALS, perhaps in Caps and Small Caps, but I bet it’s not in a Different Font.
+Perhaps in ALL CAPITALS, perhaps in Caps and Small Caps, but I bet not in a Different Font.
 Frequent font changes would look silly and distract from the message of the text.

 What’s good enough for deities is good enough for you.
 Use the main body font for the name of your system.